dshah2008/dshah2008.github.io/NLP_Classification.md

 \
 We tune the model hyperparamters, including the N no. of features value using Optuna's Median Pruner.
 Tuning is based on 5-fold cross-validation and the log loss metric.\
 \
-**LightGBM with SBERT**\
+### 2. LightGBM with SBERT
 \
 A hybrid model using LightGBM and SBERT or BERT Sentence Transformer.\
 \
 SBERT was developed in 2019 as a modification of the pre-trained BERT with signficant reduction in computation time.
 It outputs meaningful sentence embeddings in a 768 dimension vector.
 These embeddings can then be used as features in any Machine Learning model.\
 \
-After encoding the text samples with SBERT, we perform feature selection and train, tune and evaluate the LightGBM model just as we had done with the Tf-Idf based model.
+After encoding the text samples with SBERT, we perform feature selection and train, tune and evaluate the LightGBM model just as we had done with the Tf-Idf based model.\
 \

-**DistilBERT**\
+### 3. DistilBERT
 \
 \- A Deep Learning DistilBERT Transformer model trained from scratch\
 \